 R v N and 13 others (2017) – Prosecution (leading counsel)

 Conspiracy to commit fraud.
+Instructed by the Complex Casework Unit.
 The defendants were operating a claims management company and used it as a vehicle to carry out a crash for cash fraud.
 In the course of the fraud they induced a large number of road traffic collisions.
 Most of these collisions involved innocent third-party drivers.
 Fraudulent claims were made for vehicle damage, personal injury, hire car charges, and recovery and storage charges.
 The claims were made using stolen identities.
 The fraud generated half a million pounds for the offenders.
 The trial lasted for two months.
 Thirteen of the fourteen defendants were convicted.
-Sentences ranged from five years imprisonment to 18 months’ imprisonment.
+Sentences ranged from five years imprisonment to 18 months imprisonment.

 R v R (2017) – Prosecution

 HIV transfer – causing grievous bodily harm.
+Instructed by the Complex Casework Unit.
 The defendant, knowing he had HIV, had engaged in sexual relationships with two men without telling them he had the virus.
 He transmitted HIV to them.
 The case involved expert virology evidence concerning the similarity between the strains of HIV found in the blood of the defendant and in the blood of the complainants.
 The defendant was convicted on both counts.
 He was sentenced to seven years imprisonment.